 Traveling by train in Japan is a unique experience, marked by efficiency, organization, and the almost melodic atmosphere of the stations.
-The audio announcements are a fundamental part of this journey, providing clear and precise information.
+The announcements are a fundamental part of this journey, offering clear and precise information.
 For those learning Japanese or just curious about the meaning of the announced phrases, diving into these dialogues can be as fascinating as it is useful.
-In this article, we will translate and explain some of the most common phrases you will hear on Japanese trains and stations.
+In this article, we will translate and explain some of the most common phrases you will hear on Japanese trains and at stations.

-Table of Content
+Table of Contents

-When you board or disembark from a train in Japan, you are greeted by a series of announcements that serve both to guide and ensure the safety of passengers.
-These announcements follow specific standards, but there are variations depending on the railway company, the type of train, and even the station.
+When you board or disembark from a train in Japan, you are greeted by a series of announcements that serve both to guide and to ensure the safety of passengers.
+These announcements follow specific patterns, but there are variations depending on the railway company, the type of train, and even the station.

 1. Arrival of trains at the station